jasminegrewal/TipCalc_PreWork/README.md

 **Answer:** I really like the iOS app development so far.
 It's neat and easy to start working on it.
 I am looking forward to this class more than before.
 **Outlet** is a connection created between interface and an object in the storyboard which is established when file is loaded.
 As the name implies, it's an outlet to display a value referred in the code in the storyboard.
 **Action** It's a type of method that defines what should be done if a particular event/action occurs.
 It defines the evemt type, sender of the event and receiver.

-**Question 2**: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
-Can you explain how you can get a strong reference cycle for closures?
-(There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer:**